Escheat: Background

-Escheat could also take place if a tenant was outlawed or convicted of a felony, when the King could exercise the ancient right of wasting the criminal's land for a year and a day, after which the land would revert to the overlord.
-(However, one guilty of treason (rather than mere felony) forfeited all lands to the King.
-John and his heirs frequently insisted on seizing as terrae Normannorum (i.e. "lands of the Normans") the English lands of those lords with holdings in Normandy who preferred to be Normans rather than Englishmen, when the victories of Philip II of France forced them to make a proclamation of allegiance to France.)
-Since disavowal of a feudal bond was a felony, lords could escheat land from those who refused to perform their feudal services.
-On the other hand, there were also tenants who were merely sluggish in performing their duties, while not being outright rebellious against the lord.
-Remedies in the courts against this sort of thing, even in Henry de Bracton's day, were available, but were considered laborious and were frequently ineffectual in compelling the desired performance.
-The most common mechanism was distraint, also known as distress (districtio), whereby the lord would seize chattels or goods belonging to the tenant, to hold until performance was achieved.
-This practice had been addressed in the 1267 Statute of Marlborough.
-Even so, it remained the most common extrajudicial method applied by overlords at the time of Quia Emptores.
+Escheat could also occur if a tenant was outlawed or convicted of a felony, in which case the king could exercise the ancient right of wasting the offender's land for a year and a day, after which it reverted to the overlord.
+A tenant guilty of treason, rather than mere felony, forfeited all lands to the king.
+John and his heirs frequently insisted on seizing as terrae Normannorum ("lands of the Normans") the English lands of lords who also held in Normandy and who chose to remain Normans rather than Englishmen when the victories of Philip II of France compelled them to declare allegiance to France.
+Because disavowal of a feudal bond was itself a felony, lords could escheat land from tenants who refused to perform their feudal services.
+Other tenants were merely slow to perform their duties without being openly rebellious.
+Remedies in the courts against such conduct existed even in Henry de Bracton's day, but were regarded as laborious and were often ineffective in compelling performance.
+The most common mechanism was distraint, also known as distress (districtio), by which the lord seized the tenant's chattels or goods and held them until performance was achieved.
+This practice was addressed in the 1267 Statute of Marlborough, yet it remained the most common extrajudicial method used by overlords at the time of Quia Emptores.

-Thus, under English common law, there were two main ways an escheat could happen:
+Under English common law, escheat could therefore arise in two principal ways: